 I could stop right there, but that’d be a bad idea.

 We’re also told that not everything the Magisterium does is infallible.
+Although when the Magisterium clarifies some aspect of our faith, I’m obliged to take it seriously.
 (Catechism, 892)

 Where was I?
 Comics, infallibility, the Magisterium.
 Right.